FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 search    	fusionauth	1       	2023-03-16 05:35:33.535086468 +0000 UTC	deployed	elasticsearch-19.5.14	8.6.2
 ```

+You should see all 3 deployments listed as `deployed`.

 You can also check the status of all running pods with the following [`kubectl`](https://kubernetes.io/docs/tasks/tools/) command:

 ```sh
 kubectl get pods -n fusionauth
 ```

-Which should return something like the following:
+Which should return something similar to the following:

 ```sh
 NAME                                  READY   STATUS    RESTARTS   AGE